IBMPredictiveAnalytics/TEXT/Readme.md

 # TEXT
-## Create a text block in the Viewer, optionally with formatted
+## Create a text block in the Viewer, optionally with formatted text
- The command provides a way in syntax to create a block of
+ The command provides a way in syntax to create a block of text for comments and annotations of the output.
+The output can be plain text, html, or rtf.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for Python.

+Note: For users with IBM SPSS Statistics version 23 or higher, the TEXT extension is installed as part of IBM SPSS Statistics-Essentials for Python.

 ---
 Installation intructions